BVI Company Restoration

 Inactive or Struck Off

 If your BVI company has unpaid licence fees less than a year old it will have an Inactive Status at the Registry of Corporate Affairs, therefore the company is not in Good Standing, but has not yet been struck off.
-Your company must pay its licence fee and the appropriate penalties in order for it to be restored.
-While your company is inactive:
+Your company must pay its licence fee and the appropriate penalties in order for it to be restored to good standing.

 - No Certificate of Good Standing or Certificate of Incumbency can be issued.